 The traditional name for the Caves is "Chirorodziva" which means the "Pool of the Fallen".
 The name was derived from an incident which took place in the 1830s when the Angoni Tribe, who were moving northwards surprised people living near the Caves and flung them into the pool.

 Development of the caves area as a tourist attraction centre began in earnest from 1917.
 Construction work was carried out to make the caves accessible and safe to tourists.
-The colonial government had steps cut leading into the Silent Pool and Dark Cave, erecting fences in several parts to serve as guardrails.
-As was practice with the colonial government that arrested black people arbitrarily to get a source of free labour, 33 convicts were employed to cut steps leading to the Dark Cave and Sleeping Pool.
+The Rhodesian government had steps cut leading into the Silent Pool and Dark Cave, erecting fences in several parts to serve as guardrails.
+33 convicts were employed to cut steps leading to the Dark Cave and Sleeping Pool.

-The area close to the caves was first declared a National Monument and in 1957 it was declared a National Park with its existing boundaries.
+The area close to the caves was first declared a National Monument and in 1957 it was declared a National Park with its existing boundaries (148 ha).
 It was then redesignated as a Recreational Park in 1975.
 As such it falls under Zimbabwe National Parks and Wildlife Authority.

 There is the Chinhoyi Caves Motel near the caves.

 - ↑ [Mary Akers (ed.), Encyclopaedia Rhodesia] (The College Press, Salisbury, 1973) Retrieved 8 August 2019"